BlockchainCommons/GordianWallet-iOS/README.md

 Please only use the app on testnet!

 To help us improve *GordianWallet*, *please*  share crash reports and give us feedback.
 Want a feature added?
 Tell us about it.

-### Requirements

-- iOS 13
-- A Bitcoin Core full node v0.20.0 (at minimum) which is running on Tor with `rpcport` exposed to a Tor V3 hidden service, such as a [GordianServer-macOS](https://github.com/BlockchainCommons/GordianServer-macOS) or one created by the Bitcoin Standup [Linux Scripts](https://github.com/BlockchainCommons/Bitcoin-StandUp-Scripts).
-Your node does not need to be an archive node, thus you can save space by being setup as a pruned full node.

 ### Installing GordianWallet from Testflight